Format: Paperback

 Press

 'Despite its setting, or perhaps because of it, this is a vital, vibrant anthology filled with hopes and dreams, with flickers of magic and scathing satire.
-At the heart of these eloquently translated tales is the shared humanity of squabbling siblings, overprotective mothers, all that it means to be family.' - Frank Wynne, The Irish Times
+At the heart of these eloquently translated tales is the shared humanity of squabbling siblings, overprotective mothers, all that it means to be family.' - The Irish Times